hashicorp/packer-plugin-vmware/README.md

 ## Supported Hypervisors

-The following desktop hypervisors are supported by this plugin.
+This plugin supports the following desktop hypervisors.

 - VMware Fusion Pro 13 (13.6.0 and later) for macOS
 - VMware Workstation Pro 17 (17.6.0 and later) for Linux and Windows